colonial-heritage/change-discovery-demo/README.md

 1. If so, it processes the changes of the data provider.
 Notably:
     1. It stores the resources that have been added or modified by the data provider
     1. It removes the resources that have been deleted by the data provider
 1. It stores the latest state of the data in the [resources](./resources/) directory in this repository.
-In addition, it stores the details of the run in the [runs](./runs/) directory so that the workflow can use these on the next run.
+In addition, it stores the details of the run in the [run](./run.nt) file so that the workflow can use this on the next run.
 1. It replaces the resources in the [data platform](https://colonial-heritage.triply.cc/data-hub-development/iiif-change-discovery-demo/graphs) of Colonial Collections by removing the resources that were stored in the previous run and by uploading the resources that have been stored in the current run.

 ## Notes about the implementation